Kunal0004/Sir-Chip/README.md

 ###  Hello :wave:

-I'm Kunal AKA Chip, a 14 year old Developer
+I'm Chip, a 14 year old Developer.

+You can call me by my real name if you like, Kunal

  * 🌱 I'm currently learning TypeScript
  * 📮 You can contact me on my Discord: kunalヅ#0004